filchyboy/prompter-framework/README.md

 See [docs/index.md](docs/index.md) for additional guides and the [API reference](docs/api/index.md).

+Documentation is built with [VitePress](https://vitepress.dev).
+Run `npm run docs:dev` to start a local preview server and `npm run docs:build` to generate the production-ready site.

 ## Available Task Types

 - **implementation**: Feature development and system building